citp/privacy-policy-historical/p/pr/pro/prometheanworld.com.md

   1. Information that you provide by filling in forms on Our Site.
 This includes information provided at the time of registering to use Our Site, posting material in the Planet forums or blogs or requesting further service, products or downloads.
 We may also ask you for information when you enter a competition or promotion, and when you report a problem with Our Site.
   2. If you contact Us, We may keep a record of that correspondence.
-  3. Details of transactions you carry out through Our Site and of the fulfilment of your orders.
+  3. Details of transactions you carry out through Our Site and of the fulfillment of your orders.
   4. Details of your visits to Our Site including, but not limited to, traffic data, location data, weblogs and other communication data, whether this is required for Our own billing purposes or otherwise and the resources that you access.